beaconsproject/hydrology_explorer/docs/user_guide.md

 2. **Upload spatial dataset** - If selected, the panel options will expand and provide three options for uploading data.
 For all options, the spatial data must satisfy the requirements described on the **Data Requirements** tab, including a consistent coordinate reference system.

-   i) **Upload individual Shapefile layers**: Browse to each shapefile and select all files associated with the shapefile.
+   i) **Upload individual Shapefile layers**: Browse to each shapefile, select all files associated with the shapefile, and click "Open".
 A shapefile consists of multiple files with the same name but different extensions (e.g., .shp, .shx, .dbf, .prj).
 All files associated with the shapefile must be uploaded.

    ii) **Upload CSV with file paths**: The spatial datasets can be uploaded using a csv file created in a text editor (e.g., Notepad).
 The csv file must have the following structure: